Cataracts are a cloudy change within the lens of the eye.

 There is no right or wrong time for cataract surgery.
 As every patient has different visual needs for their activities and lifestyles, they will differ as to the optimal time for their cataract surgery.

-Dr Then will help guide patients as to the safest and most appropriate time for their cataract surgery.
+Dr Then will help guide you as to the safest and most appropriate time for your cataract surgery.

 Cataracts are currently treated with surgery, not with laser alone.

 However, a recent development is that of Femtosecond Laser-Assisted Cataract Surgery (FLACS), in which femtosecond lasers are used to assist in various steps of the traditional cataract operation, but not to do the entire operation itself.

 Currently FLACS does not offer significant benefits to most patients undergoing routine cataract surgery.
 Dr Then can discuss your suitability for this if you wish.

 Cataract surgery is performed as day surgery, and involves the removal of the cloudy lens from the eye, and insertion of an artificial lens implant (intraocular lens) in its place.
 Here’s how cataract surgery works at Peel Vision.